-Climatic conditions of Nepal vary from one place to another in accordance with their geographical features.
-In the north summers are cool and winters severe, while in the south summers are tropical and winters are mild.
+In northern Nepal summers are cool and winters are severe, while in the south summers are very hot while winters are mild to cold.
 Nepal has five seasons: spring, summer, monsoon, autumn and winter.

-In the Terai (south Nepal), summer temperatures exceed 37° C and higher in some areas, winter temperatures range from 7°C to 23°C in the Terai.
-In mountainous regions, hills and valleys, summers are temperate while winter temperatures can plummet under sub zero.
-The Kathmandu Valley has a pleasant climate with average summer and winter temperatures of 19°C – 35°C and 2°C – 12°C respectively.
+In the Tarai (southern Nepal), summer temperatures exceed 40° C and higher in some areas, while winter temperatures range from 7°C to 23°C. In mountainous regions, hills and valleys, summers are temperate while winter temperatures can plummet to sub zero.
+The Kathmandu Valley has a pleasant climate with average summer temperatures of 20°C – 35°C and 2°C – 12°C in winter.

-Good to know is that on average temperatures drop 6°C for every 1,000 m you gain in altitude.
+Average temperatures in Nepal drop 6°C for every 1,000 m you gain in altitude.

-The Himalayas act as a barrier to the cold winds blowing from Central Asia in winter, and forms the northern boundary of the monsoon wind patterns.
+The Himalayas act as a barrier to the cold winds blowing from Central Asia in winter, and form the northern boundary for monsoon rains, leaving some places like Manang and Mustang rain-free.
 Eighty percent of all the rain in Nepal is received during the monsoon (June-September).
 Winter rains are more pronounced in the western hills.
 The average annual rainfall is 1,600 mm, but it varies by eco-climatic zones, such as 3,345 mm in Pokhara and below 300 mm in Mustang.

 Average temperatures and rainfall during peak summer and winter in three most popular tourist areas: